-Few weeks back, on a Saturday morning, I saw my car tyre being flat.
+A few weeks back, on a Saturday morning, I saw my car tyre being flat.
 I was in a hurry.
-Thanks to my neighbour, I went in a two wheeler, got a puncture fixing boy.
-He didn’t have the tools to attend my problem; instead he replaced the flat tyre with a stepney, the only one present.
-He took the flat tyre with him and said he will get it fixed.
+Thanks to my neighbour, I rode a two-wheeler, got a puncture fixing boy.
+He didn’t have the tools to attend my problem; instead, he replaced the flat tyre with a Stepney, the only one present.
+He took the flat tyre with him and said he would get it fixed.

 Ten days went by; I hadn’t been to the shop to pick it up.
 Busy….
-I really do not know what busy means these days.
+I do not know what busy means these days.
 I know it is different for different people.
-Clearly, if I look back, I should have picked it up.
+If I look back, I should have picked it up.
 I was lazy….
 Let’s face it.

 “My uncle was undergoing an operation at St.Johns hospital.
 My mom wanted to see how he was doing.
 That evening I came home early so that we could go.
-It was 730 pm and we were on our way to the hospital, suddenly there was a feeling of imbalance which I sensed.
-I thought the roads were bumpy, but it wasn’t and I stopped the car on the side.
+It was 730 pm, and we were suddenly on our way to the hospital.
+Suddenly, I sensed a feeling of imbalance.
+I thought the roads were bumpy, but it wasn’t, and I stopped the car on the side.

-Luckily, few meters ahead, I saw a puncture shop.
-Since, there was no stepney, the tyre had to be fixed and it was courtesy of a long nail, the tyre was punctured.
+Luckily, a few meters ahead, I saw a puncture shop.
+Since there was no Stepney, the tyre had to be fixed, and it was courtesy of a long nail, the tyre was punctured.
 Two tiny holes were enough to get the tyre flat.
-He fixed it.”
+He set it.”

-I expected front left tyre but to my surprise it was the same tyre that got its attention few hours back.
-Turn left, it was a puncture shop.
+I expected front left tyre, but to my surprise, it was the same tyre that got its attention a few hours back.
+Turn left; it was a puncture shop.

-He had some latest mechanical tools that could fix this problem in very less time.
+He had some latest mechanical tools that could fix this problem in significantly less time.

-I realized, how lucky I was.
-“Tomorrow is a big day, I have to drive long distance, what if something happens and I am stuck in middle of now where with no stepney”, wondered I.
+I realized how lucky I was.
+“Tomorrow is a big day; I have to drive long distance, what if something happens and I am stuck in the middle of now where with no Stepney”, wondered I.

-Karma surely ensured I wasn’t punished for my laziness.
+Karma undoubtedly ensured I wasn’t punished for my laziness.
 I learnt an important lesson, not to ignore certain things that seem so unimportant from outside.

-The previous guy failed to sense there was another tiny hole, tiniest of holes.
+The previous guy failed to sense there was another tiny hole, tiniest of cavities.

-The tyre was fixed by the new guy.
+The new guy fixed the tyre.
 Off we went.

-The next day, I wasn’t left with much option.
+The next day, I wasn’t left with many options.
 I had to rush to my customer early.
 I was cautious about my driving.
-Two days later, I got my stepney back.
+Two days later, I got my Stepney back.
 It was a relief.

 Lessons come through actions; they are learnt more through our own mistakes than wisdom.

-I do not know, how well I would have learnt from this, but I thought this was something which I could share.
+I do not know how well I would have learnt from this, but I thought this was something I could share.